therealmartytheparty/ChemVentory/README.md

 *for commiting code along with adding a message related to the commit ( dont need but could be helpful)

 - git commit -am "message"

+*for pulling all the changed code in a branch ( in this case it is the master branch)

+- git pull origin master
 --------------------------------------------------------------
 URLS